ISCHEMIC STROKE / CLASSIFICATION AND ETIOLOGY

 Differential diagnosis

-• elderly individuals, multiple vascular risk factors, systemic atherosclerosis
+• typically affects elderly individuals with multiple vascular risk factors and systemic atherosclerosis

 • absence of typical temporal lobe lesions